-- Bark: irregular layer composed of dead cells that protects the inner layers.
+- Bark: irregular layer composed of dead cells that protect the inner layers.

 - Cambium: the layer next to the bark, where new cells are generated that increase trunk diameter each year.

-- Sapwood: young, clearer and growing wood, with a high water content and little lignin.
+- Sapwood: young, clearer and growing wood, with high water content and little lignin.

 - Heartwood: adult, dark wood, more rigid and hard because of its high lignin content.